w-korani/Pteranodon/README.md

 ## Implementation

 Pteranodon is a three-step process comprising an initial bash script, an interactive R Shiny Application, and a final bash script that outputs a corrected FASTA file.
+The initial bash script also has an option to perform the functions of the R Shiny App and final bash script automatically, so

 1. PteranodonBase.sh: Align a reference FASTA file with a query FASTA file and produce an RDS file for interactive editing.
    ```